SproutTechnology/sprout-roots/README.md

 If something is awesome - say it, celebrate it!

 ## We grow slow
+> Rewrite - we dare to try stuff, not afraid of failure but expand and grow with care using our "gut-feeling"

 Sprout is founded by a group of people that wants to work together.
 It's a tight group, where we trust and appreciate each other.
 We want to grow - but slowly.
 We're careful about how we expand and in what direction we choose to grow.
 That being said - when we find that soul-mate-superstar,